 We introduce the class of linearly shellable pure simplicial complexes.
 The characterizing property is the existence of a labeling of their vertices such that all linear extensions of the Bruhat order on the set of facets are shelling orders.
-Coxeter complexes of weak intervals in Coxeter groups of finite rank are proved to be linearly shellable.
+Coxeter complexes of weak intervals and lower Bruhat intervals of parabolic right quotients, as type--selected Coxeter complexes of lower Bruhat intervals of parabolic left quotients, are proved to be linearly shellable.
 We also introduce the notion of linear strong shellability.

 $\,$